We asked Kiwi Startups and SMBs about digital marketing and here’s what we learned.

 Our data shows that the leading social platforms are still delivering some serious results: With 92% of businesses in this survey active on Facebook, 72% on Instagram, and 65% on Linkedin.
 Of the people that we surveyed 73% stated that their overall digital marketing performance either met or EXCEEDED expectations!

-87% of businesses use emojis 👋🏽in social posts, with 15% using them in EVERY post.
+87% of businesses use emoji 👋🏽 in social posts, with 15% using them in EVERY post.
 Of course, this will depend on the nature of your business and your overall brand tone and personality, but on the whole, we’re seeing that emojis are an effective way to thumb-stop on a newsfeed.

 Digital marketing is one of the most effective ways to build brand awareness.
 65% of businesses surveyed use digital marketing for generating brand awareness and reach.
 Lead generation and email sign-ups is the second biggest focus for business with 53%, and 41% of businesses use online channels to drive purchases.

-When it comes to challenges, not surprisingly with start-ups and SMBs, time, tactical knowledge and consistency seem to be the downfalls.
-Add to this, all the algorithmic changes, platform & best-practice updates and new feature roll-outs, it starts to become a bit tricky to stay on top of things, especially when resources are stretched and the budget is tight.
-We see many smaller businesses dropping off the ball and losing the consistency required to keep an engaged and active audience.
+When it comes to challenges, time, tactical knowledge and consistency seem to be the downfall of start-ups and SMBs.
+Add algorithmic changes, platform & best-practice updates and new feature roll-outs, it starts to become a bit tricky to stay on top of things.
+This is especially true when resources are stretched and the budget is tight.
+We see many smaller businesses dropping the ball and losing the consistency required to keep an engaged and active audience.

-With the oversaturation of social feeds, users today are demanding higher quality content and creativity.
+With oversaturated social feeds focused on platform specific media, users expect tailored content and creative ideas.
 Without a full-suite, in-house marketing team this high-calibre level of content can be difficult to produce week-in-week-out.

 Another common challenge we highlighted from the survey is: “We can’t tell if our ads are achieving tangible results.”
 Paid digital ads generally require regular monitoring and optimization to work effectively.
 Many businesses will leave underperforming ads running because they lack the knowledge and technical expertise to analyze and carefully refine the ads to generate trackable results.